 Advertisement

 Robert Irwin sitting on a stool at Australia Zoo

 Born on December 1, 2003, Robert Irwin’s childhood sounds like something out of a storybook.
-As a toddler, the zoo was his playground; his days spent watching his parents, Steve and Terri, interact with the animals whilst sharing with Robert their insights into the natural world.
+As a toddler, the zoo was his playground.
+Furthermore, his days were spent watching his parents, Steve and Terri, interact with the animals.
+While they also instilled in Robert their insights into the natural world.

+Advertisement